Avion Black

-Avion Carlos Black (born April 24, 1977) is a former American football wide receiver and return specialist in the National Football League.
-Drafted by the Buffalo Bills fourth round of the 2000 NFL Draft, Avion played two seasons in Buffalo (2000–2001) and one season with the Houston Texans (2002).
+Avion Carlos Black (born April 24, 1977) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
+Drafted by the Buffalo Bills fourth round of the 2000 NFL draft, Avion played two seasons in Buffalo (2000–2001) and one season with the Houston Texans (2002).

 Personal life

 Avion is the elder of two children, born to Avion Carl Black and Dorothy Elizabeth Johns of Nashville, Tennessee.
 He has one sister, Carla Johns.
 Avion is married to the former Shakeyah Thompson.
 The couple have one son, AJ and one daughter, Kennedi.